-As you can see from the chart below online retail jewellery sales have grown substantially over the last four years.
+Our online retail jewellery sales have grown substantially over the last four years.

-While the online performance in FY21 may have been aided by the COVID-19 pandemic and corresponding growth in online retail across consumer industries, the Group's performance has remained very encouraging since the re-opening of nonessential retail stores, demonstrating the strong underlying customer demand for Ramsdens' online services.
+While the online performance in FY21 may have been aided by the COVID-19 pandemic and corresponding growth in online retail across consumer industries, the Group's performance has remained very encouraging since the re-opening of non-essential retail stores, demonstrating the strong underlying customer demand for Ramsdens' online services.